onzfonz/comp227/src/content/8/en/part8b.md

 }
 ```

-But now the question is if it's <i>really</i> okay for the function to return a string?
+But now the question is if it's ***really*** okay for the function to return a string?

 When your code can end up in a situation where something is divided by 0, something has probably gone terribly wrong and an error should be thrown and handled where the function was called.
 When you are deciding to return values you weren't originally expecting, the warnings you see from TypeScript prevent you from making rushed decisions and help you to keep your code working as expected.

 One more thing to consider is, that even though we have defined types for our parameters, the generated JavaScript used at runtime does not contain the type checks.
-So if, for example, the *Operation* parameter's value comes from an external interface, there is no definite guarantee that it will be one of the allowed values.
+So if, for example, the `Operation` parameter's value comes from an external interface, there is no definite guarantee that it will be one of the allowed values.
 Therefore, it's still better to include error handling and be prepared for the unexpected to happen.
 In this case, when there are multiple possible accepted values and all unexpected ones should result in an error, the [switch...case](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement suits better than if...else in our code.